5jt/dyalog-cookbook/manuscript/Z01_Windows_Environment_Variables.md

 ### AppData
 Defaults to "C:\\Users\\{yourName}\\AppData\\Roaming".

-Use this to store application specific data that is supposed to roam [^roaming] with the user.
+Use this to store data that is both application **and** user specific that is supposed to roam [^roaming] with the user.
 An INI file might be an example.

 See also **[LocalAppData](#)**.